-A trip on the Trans Siberian Railway features on many traveller bucket lists.
+A trip on the Trans Siberian Railway is featured on many traveler bucket lists.

-The iconic Russian rail trip conjures up romanticised, evocative images of dusty trains leaving European Russia and journeying into the wild landscapes of Asia.
+The iconic Russian rail trip conjures up romanticized, evocative images of dusty trains leaving European Russia and journeying into the wild landscapes of Asia.

-Contrary to popular belief, the Trans Siberian Railroad is not one specific line; the railway is made up of a huge network of different rail lines spanning across Russia.
+Contrary to popular belief, the Trans Siberian Railroad is not one specific line; the railway comprises a huge network of different rail lines spanning across Russia.

-Furthermore, there is not one Trans Siberian pass or hop on and off ticket to purchase.
-The Trans Siberian railway comprises a number of routes and whichever route is chosen for travel, if any stops are made, a traveller must buy separate tickets for each section of their journey.
+Furthermore, there is not one Trans Siberian pass or hop-on and off ticket to purchase.
+The Trans Siberian railway comprises several routes, and whichever route is chosen for travel.
+If any stops are made, a traveler must buy separate tickets for each section of their journey.

-The most popular routes are from Moscow to Vladivostok – an epic six-night journey which covers 4,735 miles and spans seven time zones – or a route which links up with the Trans Manchurian Railway through China or the Trans Mongolian Railway to travel into Mongolia.
+The most popular routes are from Moscow to Vladivostok – an epic six-night journey covering 4,735 miles and spans seven time zones – or a route that links up with the Trans Manchurian Railway through China or the Trans Mongolian Railway to travel into Mongolia.

 It is also possible to link up with trains and ferries to travel to Korea and Japan.